Four Secrets to Great Communication in Your Association

 2. Establish a system.

 When communication is a free-for-all, the inevitable result is confusion.
 Create a specific system for communication whereby committee members report to the committee chair, and then that chair makes reports to either specific board members or the association board as a whole.
-Likewise, when dealing with a residential property management company, establish a single board member as the liaison with your designated property manager.
+Likewise, when dealing with a residential property management company, it can be helpful to establish a single board member as the liaison with your designated property manager.
 A point person can improve efficiency and prevent conflict.
 Just remember that this liaison isn’t granted the authority to make unilateral decisions; rather, it is his or her role to be a point of contact that relays information to the board as a whole.

 3. When in doubt, shout it out.